September 7-9, 2018

 The Gathering will show you how honeybees have the ability to teach humans to be humane by demonstrating the 3 traits of a sentient being which are:

-The honey bee is an organized superorganism just like humans.
-In fact, each bee has a duty throughout its life based on its age, capability, and other elements we humans are still learning.
-For example, some honey bees are scouts while others are propolis gatherers.
-What makes each so?
-We have even seen honey bees organize into a semi-circle to round up an enemy (wasp) and send it to our thumbs to mash.
-The honey bee is the only pollinator that does not cross-pollinate our food when gathering pollen and nectar.
-After their work is complete, they head home to their hives and put away their stores, clean up, and go back out to forage.
+The honeybee is an organized superorganism with each bee having a duty throughout its life based on its age, capability, and other elements we humans are still learning.
+For example, what trait makes a bee a scout while others are propolis gatherers.
+We have even seen honeybees organize into a semi-circle to round up an enemy (wasp) and send it to our thumbs to mash.
+The honeybee is the only pollinator that does not cross-pollinate our food when gathering pollen and nectar.
+After their work is complete, they head home to their hives, put away their stores, clean up, and go back out to forage from another plant species.

-Like humans, honey bees are compassionate beings.
-They help one another.
+Honeybees help one another.
 They groom each other.
-They work together to surround and reclaim food from a robber bee.
-They never sting their enemy bee but rather send it on its way after recovering their food.
+They work together to surround and reclaim food from a robber bee without stinging their enemy and sending it on its way.

 Honey bees need the same nutrients, including probiotics, from the same plants that humans eat.
 They also harvest resins from barks and buds and transform them into propolis, one of the strongest healing elements we have.